hearsttv/gapp/.github/PULL_REQUEST_TEMPLATE.md

 ### Dependent Changes in Other Repos
 If this PR is part of a change involving multiple repos, or depends on another PR being merged, note it here.

+### Runbook changes
+If this change involves a change to the service [runbook](https://thetower.atlassian.net/wiki/spaces/HTVENG/pages/457572416/DevOps%2BRunbook), note it here.